The Impact of the TCJA on GAAP and Financial Reporting

 Want to order by phone?
 Call us at: (714) 776-7850

 Spidell Publishing, Inc. is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of Accountancy have the final authority on the acceptance of individual course for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.
-This course is designed to meet the requirements for 2 hours of continuing education for the California Board of Accountancy.
+This self-study is designed to meet the requirements for 2 hours of continuing education for the California Board of Accountancy.
 Level: Overview.
 Field of Study: Accounting.
 Delivery Method: Self-Study.
 For more information regarding administrative policies, such as complaints or refunds, contact Spidell Publishing at (714) 776-7850.
 Basic understanding of U.S. GAAP is required.